matthias-reis/carda-gatsby/content/articles/2022/04/a-place-to-bury-strangers-founder-oliver-ackermann.md

 **Oliver:** We have all of those dates from our website[^1], and then there are other dates that will be announced, but I guess we will all have to wait and see.

 **Anne:** You just released your new album, "See Through You".
-Congrats, it's really amazing!
+Congrats!
+It's marvellous!
 What inspired you to write it?

 ## "The album tells the story of a journey"